 - Predictive analytics: This type of analysis will tell you what’s likely to happen based on what’s happened in the past.

 - Prescriptive analytics: This type of analysis will tell you what to do to improve future outcomes.

-In the past, retailers’ ability to monitor and react to consumer behaviour was limited and often based on preconceived notions about who their customers were and how they were likely to behave in the future; their analytics maturity was low.
+In the past, retailers’ ability to monitor and react to consumer behavior was limited and often based on preconceived notions about who their customers were and how they were likely to behave in the future; their analytics maturity was low.
 This failure to respond to real-time insights resulted in a customer experience that was lukewarm at best.

 But in the modern world of retail, predictive and prescriptive analytics are made possible with technologies like machine learning and automated intelligence.
-By investing in advanced analytics technology, you can test, interrogate, and visualise your data more effectively.
+By investing in advanced analytics technology, you can test, interrogate, and visualize your data more effectively.
 You’ll begin to more easily understand who your customers are, how they’re engaging with content, what they’re buying, where they’re buying it, and more, on a minute-by-minute basis.